dstreet26/CrusaderNoRemorseMapExtractor/README.md

 - Might work with other games in the Ultima 8 family (like Crusader: No Regret), but I did not test.

-- I make no garuntees about anything in this maintaining it.
+- I make no garuntees about anything in this or about maintaining it.
 Feel free to fork!

 ---